 Earn five hours toward professional development credit for educators, psychologists, and speech-language pathologists.
-PIRI is a NYSED approved CTLE Sponsor.
 In order to be eligible for credit, you must sign in and out at the seminar and complete an evaluation form.
 Access LearningAndTheBrain.com for more information on the availability of professional development credit, or call 781-449-4010 x104.